 When the time remaining on the lease falls below 80 years many high street lenders will refuse to grant a mortgage on the property and so the open market value of the property is detrimentally affected.

 The Leasehold Reform Housing and Urban Development Act 1993 gives residential leaseholders the statutory right to protect the value of their asset by either:

 BUYING the freehold (enfranchisement) or EXTENDING their lease

 Buying the freehold

-The main advantage to buying the freehold is that the leaseholders can extend their leases and reduce the ground rent to a peppercorn without needing the approval of a third party.
+The main advantage to buying the freehold is that the leaseholders can reduce their ground rent to a peppercorn and extend their leases without needing the approval of a third party.

 Should any variation to the leases be required the leaseholders can consent to varying the leases without the fear of incurring additional costs or a premium from the freeholder.

 - The building containing the flats must be self contained or a self contained part of a building

 - The leases of the flats must have been for more than 21 years when granted and there must be at least two of them

 - At least 2/3rds of all the flats must be let on long leases